Parshwa218/Domania/README.md

  - Give suggestions for improvement.

 # Contact Developer
-- LinkedIn :- Parshwa Bhavsar
+- LinkedIn :- <a href=https://www.linkedin.com/in/parshwa-bhavsar>Parshwa Bhavsar</a>